newdigate/teensy-midi-looper/README.md

 ##### [Teensy 3.6](https://www.pjrc.com/store/teensy36.html "Teensy 3.6") microcontroller board by **pjrc**
+* The Teensy USB Development Board is a complete USB-based microcontoller development system.
+* Version 3.6 features a 32bit 180 MHz ARM Cortex-M4 processor with floating point unit.

 ![Teensy 3.6 breadboard view](https://raw.githubusercontent.com/newdigate/arduino-midi-writer/master/Hardware/svg/teensy3.6_breadboard.svg?sanitize=true "Teensy 3.6 microcontroller board")

 ## Work-in-progress
 The project is a **work-in-progress**, and is intended for educational and enthusiast purposes.
 Please use with causion, and sensability.
 Eventually I would like to prepare the project documentation as a step-by-step tutorial that students can follow.